Demonstrating HRMS ROI and Spotting Hidden HR Costs

 For financial HRMS ROI, you need to be clear on the current total cost of your existing system (whether it's a true HRMS or a pre-HRMS arrangement of databases and spreadsheets) and also be able to calculate the total cost of ownership (TCO) of the new system; bearing in mind in both cases the hidden costs of HR administration.

-Not all cost elements of HR-related software systems are obvious; there is, of course, more to maintaining a system than the initial quoted licence fee.
-These hidden costs must be taken into account when calculating TCO and ROI:
+Regardless of the type of HR software, not all cost elements are obvious; there is, of course, more to maintaining a system than the initial quoted licence fee.
+These hidden costs must be taken into account when calculating TCO and HRMS, HCM or HRIS ROI:

 • System installation - what it costs you to acquire the system and implement it successfully